-There are also references to Abū Kāmil,16 and a number of problem solutions make use of algebra.
-Fractions are written in the Maghreb way, with Hindu numerals and fraction line;17 there are also copious marginal calculations in rectangular frames probably rendering computation on a lawha.
-However, one finds no more traces of algebraic symbolism than in al-Khwārizmī's and Abū Kāmil's algebraic writings.
+All extant manuscripts of the Liber mahamaleth12 have lost an introductory systematic presentation of algebra, which however is regularly referred to.13 There are also references to Abū Kāmil,14 and a number of problem solutions make use of algebra.
+Fractions are written in the Maghreb way, with Hindu numerals and fraction line;15 there are also copious marginal calculations in rectangular frames probably rendering computation on a lawha.
+However, one finds no more traces of algebraic symbolism than in al-Khwarizmī's and Abū Kāmil's algebraic writings.

-Fibonacci uses Maghreb fraction notations to the full in the Liber abbaci (ed.
-Boncompagni, 1857), writing composite fractions from right to left and mixed numbers with the fraction to the left - all in agreement with Arabic custom.
+Fibonacci uses ibn al-Yāsamin's fraction notations to the full in the Liber abbaci [ed.
+Boncompagni 1857], writing composite fractions from right to left and mixed numbers with the fraction to the left - all in agreement with Arabic customs.
 Further, he often illustrates non-algebraic calculations in rectangular marginal frames suggesting a lawha.
 That systematic presentation of the algebraic technique which has been lost from the Liber mahamaleth is present in the Liber abbaci; there is no explicit reference to Abū Kāmil, but there are unmistakeable borrowings (which could of course be indirect, mediated by one or more of the many lost treatises).
-When the "thing" technique is used in the solution of commercial or recreational first-degree problems, 18 it is referred to as regula recta, not as algebra.
+When the "thing" technique is used in the solution of commercial or recreational first-degree problems, 16 it is referred to as regula recta, not as algebra.
 But in one respect their algebras are similar: they are totally devoid of any hint of algebraic symbolism.
-19 Inasfar as the Liber mahamaleth is concerned, this could hardly be otherwise - it antedates the probable creation of the Maghreb algebraic notation.
+17

-Equally devoid of any trace of symbolism is Gherardo's translation of al-Khwārizmī, which is indeed very faithful to the original - to the extent indeed that no Hindu numerals nor fraction lines occur, everything is completely verbal.
+So is Gherardo's translation of al-Khwarizmī, which is indeed very faithful to the original - to the extent that no Hindu numerals nor fraction lines occur, everything is completely verbal.